dancsecs/szargs/README.md

 ## Value Flagged Arguments

-A flagged argument has two components the flag followed by the value.
+A flagged argument has two components: the flag followed by the value.
 It may only appear once in the argument list.
 The basic string functions are:

 <!--- gotomd::Bgn::dcln::./Args.ValueString Args.ValueOption -->